Roy Abernethy: The results

-The company changed leaders from the likes of Romney, who defined the compact car segment, to that of Abernethy, "a likeable super salesman who unfortunately landed at the top as the market began to quickly change."
+The company changed leadership from the likes of Romney, who defined the compact car segment, to Abernethy, "a likable super salesman who unfortunately landed at the top as the market began to quickly change."
 He discounted the obvious industry trend toward youthful performance models.
 Even with the Big Three entering AMC's market niche, Abernethy insisted that the compact car revolution was not over and predicted the automaker would sell 550,000 units in 1964, and that the total market would increase from 2.6 to 3 million compact-sized cars.
 However, Abernethy presumed that customers needed more choices among those available from the Big Three with their new models in the compact car market.
-American Motors did not have deep resources and market power.
+American Motors lacked deep resources and market power.

 The Kaiser-Frazer Corporation also tried unsuccessfully to challenge the Big Three market leaders in their existing product segments.
 In 1965, the Kaiser family decided to sell the Jeep operations and charged Stephen Girard to find a buyer.
 He was friends with Roy D. Chapin Jr., and lobbied AMC's president to buy the light utility vehicle business.
 A tentative deal with Girard fell apart when Henry Kaiser demanded a steeper price and Abernethy refused.

 In the five years of Abernethy's tenure as president, the company went from a profitable operation to a losing one.
-Abernethy was forced to "drop out of management team" by taking an "early retirement" from the company on January 9, 1967.
-With him went Evans who was replaced as president by William V. Luneburg, AMC's group vice president of automotive operations.
+Abernethy was forced to "drop out of the management team" by taking an "early retirement" from the company on 9 January 1967.
+With him went Evans, who was replaced as president by William V. Luneburg, AMC's group vice president of automotive operations.
 Abernethy remained for a time on the company's board after his resignation as president, stepping down at the same time as president of the Automobile Manufacturers Association.

-After the departure of Abernethy, AMC's new management team decided to enter motorsports to gain exposure, publicity, and develop a "performance" image.
+After Abernethy's departure, AMC's new management team decided to enter motorsports to gain exposure and publicity and to develop a "performance" image.
 The automaker joined the domestic Big Three's “Race on Sunday, Sell on Monday” philosophy.
 A new position, Performance Activities Director, with Carl Chamakian, was established to get AMC automobiles into racing and attract a younger customer base during the height of the muscle car era.

 Legacy

-Abernethy had two children, a son, Lee Roy Abernethy (retired as a senior vice president at the Bank of New York, was a consultant to the Bank of Taiwan), and a daughter, Phyliss Abernethy Hendry.
+Abernethy had two children: a son, Lee Roy Abernethy (who retired as a senior vice president at the Bank of New York and served as a consultant to the Bank of Taiwan), and a daughter, Phyliss Abernethy Hendry.

 He died in Jupiter, Florida, where he had spent the decade after leaving AMC.
 He was remembered as heading the automaker "in the stormy post-Romney '60s" and as "big, gregarious... first, last and always a salesman."
 Abernethy also "had a reputation for tempering his immense personal drive with considerateness for others, and he seemed to thrive on tough challenges."